Installing on Windows

 -

 Synchronization period — Specifies how often GUI data is synchronized with the database.
-This is normally needed when you have two (2) or more instances of MFT Server connecting to a shared global datastore and you want to specify how often the configuration data on those servers are synchronized.
+This is normally needed when you have 2 or more instances of MFT Server connecting to a shared global datastore, and you want to specify how often the configuration data on those servers are synchronized.

 Click